Ask a COVID-19 Question

 - Curfews remain in effect throughout the country with changes announced on short notice.

 - Travel to the airport for ticketed passengers will be permitted.
 Travelers should be prepared to show their passports and airline tickets at checkpoints.
 Taxi drivers will be allowed to return from the airport if they have a copy of their passenger’s ticket.
+Americans have successfully been able to travel to the airport for departures over the last month.

 We strongly encourage travelers to depart as soon as possible as scheduled flights may be cancelled with little advance warning.
 Commercial flights are still available to depart Sri Lanka but are being reduced or changed frequently.
 U.S. citizens who are considering returning to the United States are urged to work with their airlines now to make travel arrangements while flights are still available.